JoseRoca/AfxNova/docs/WebView2/Json Classes.md

 Robust reading: **JsonReader** is a tokenizer, not a full validator.
 Guard your consumer against JSON_NONE to handle malformed input.

-Unicode fidelity: Writer escapes control characters and preserves BMP characters directly; astral plane characters in input strings are emitted as UTF‑16 code units and will be round‑tripped correctly by modern JS engines.
+Unicode fidelity: Writer escapes control characters and preserves BMP (Basic Multilingual Plane) characters directly; astral plane characters in input strings are emitted as UTF‑16 code units and will be round‑tripped correctly by modern JS engines.

-They’re built first and foremost to make life easier when shuttling data in and out of WebView2, but because they stick to clean JSON in/out and COM‑friendly types, they’re essentially drop‑in utilities anywhere you need structured text parsing or emission.
+They’re built first and foremost to make life easier when shuttling data in and out of `WebView2`, but because they stick to clean JSON in/out and COM‑friendly types, they’re essentially drop‑in utilities anywhere you need structured text parsing or emission.

 That means you could: